kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ## ✅ Summary (One-liner)

-> Exploring how structure emerges in LLMs — not as content, but as climate.
+> Investigating how structure emerges in LLMs — not as content, but as **relational climate, field tension, and silent recursion.**